roland-sipos/CustomSamplers/README.md

-The CustomSamplers project is a fairly big extension to the JMeter tool that contains custom configuration and sampler elements for different relational and non-relation databases, in order to measure performance characteristics of binary data handling for given workloads.
+The CustomSamplers project is a fairly big extension to the JMeter tool that contains custom configuration and sampler elements for different relational and non-relation databases, in order to measure performance characteristics of binary data handling for given workloads in the CMS Conditions environment.

 Currently the following databases are supported by configuration and sampler elements:
 NoSQL: